TheForkbeard/sidequest/README.md

 So that I can see Side Quests social media post for information

-As a user I want to be able to provide feedback.
+As a user I want to be able to provide feedback and subscribe to a newsletter,

-So that the site will be more user centric in future

-As a user I want to subscribe to a newsletter.

-So that I can receive updates on new quests available and site developments.
+So that the site will be more user centric in future and I can receive updates on new quests available and site developments.

-As a user I want to submit my ideas for plot hooks.
+As a user I want to submit my ideas for plot hooks, quest Ideas, platforms, Adversaries and rewards.

 So the site can display them to the growing community.

-As a user I want to submit my ideas for quest Ideas.

-So the site can display them to the growing community.

-As a user I want to submit my ideas for platforms.

-So the site can display them to the growing community.

-As a user I want to submit my ideas for Adversaries.

-So the site can display them to the growing community.

-As a user I want to submit my ideas for rewards.

-So the site can display them to the growing community.

-##First release
+##First release##
 landing page
-sample quest page
-contact us
+/*sample quest page*//*removed in late planning stages*/ contact us
 6 no. quest pages over 2 platforms

+##Planning##
+I started by choosing this idea out of the few that I had using the table points system.

+I then used the table points system and choice graph to simplify down to 20 or so pages.

+I then took the obviouly good advice of my mentor to simplify down to the 8 pages I now have.

+I have provided my wireframe in plans/side-quest-wireframe.bmpr

+This does not display in the git workspace so Please let me know if I need to provide a different link.

-##future releases
+##future releases##
 more quest
 more platforms
 interactive elements
 user content

-##bibliography
+##Credits##
 bootstrap
 font awsome
-Roll 20
 google fonts
 Dungeons and Dragons
 Pathfinder
+Roll 20